April 7 – May 7, 2014

 This program may be helpful additional training to those already in the healthcare field.
 If you are interested in pursuing this as ongoing vocational education call Sydney to discuss the possibility.
 Acceptance into the program will depend upon background and a personal interview process.

-To apply for the yoga therapy program, please fill out and return the 2012 Yoga Therapy Application along with a current photo of yourself .
+To apply for the yoga therapy program, please fill out and return the form at the top of the page along with a current photo of yourself .
 You will then be contacted by phone and sent an orientation package with housing logistics, preliminary materials and reading lists and a client intake form.

 We are a non-residential yoga center however we will provide assistance in finding appropriate housing during the training which may be with friends and families of 7 Centers that are accustomed to hosting students in our programs.
-You can expect to pay an average of 1100$ for the six weeks, including utilities for a room and bathroom with access to kitchen facilities for evening meals.
+You can expect to pay between $650-850 for the four weeks, including utilities for a room and bathroom with access to kitchen facilities for evening meals.
 Other housing options may be available such more economical, shared spaces or high end accommodations.
 Upon receiving your registration form we will send you the names and contact numbers for potential housing situations.
 All financial agreements will be made directly with them.

 Ruth Hartung (Sraddhasagar), E-RYT 500

 Jeff Masters, LMT, Anatomy & Physiology & Yoga Therapy, RYT-200/500

 Shruthi Bajaj, Ayurvedic Chef & Teacher,RYT-200